tigerjoy/recommendation-engine/README.md

 # recommendation-engine

-## How to run any .py file present here?
+## What work's and what doesn't?

-1. The project only runs without any issues on PyCharm.
+1. <strike>The project only runs without any issues on PyCharm.</strike> It can be run simple from a command prompt.
-2. The first file, that you must run is createConfig.py to set up the paths.
+2. <strike>The first file, that you must run is createConfig.py to set up the paths.</strike>
+    No need of running this file seperately.
-3. This does not yet produce any recommendations, needs a lot of fixing.
+3. <strike>This does not yet produce any recommendations, needs a lot of fixing.</strike>
+    It does generate recommendations based on the genre(s) for which the user has seen the **maximum** number of movies, and the recommendations are movies from that genre(s) which the user has **not** seen.

+## How to generate recommendations?

+Generating recommendations is as simple as running the generateRecommendations.py file, and providing it a user id as input.
+<code>python generateRecommendations.py</code>